DaleOrders/AWS-Study-Notes/README.md

 - Not good for regulatory environment where keys and access must be controlled.
 - No way to control key material rotation.
 - No role separation.
-A full S3 admin can decrypt data and open objects.
+Anyone with S3 admin permissions can decrypt data and open objects.

 #### 1.4.8.3.
 SSE-KMS (Server-side encryption w/ customer master keys stored in AWS KMS)